Scholarships and Assistance

 Attn: Mark Papich - Director of Strategic Development and Alumni Relations

 Applications will be accepted until May 31st of the current school year.
-The recipient of the award will be notified by June 20th.
+The recipient of the award will be notified in June.

 James Kittell HOF Scholarship | Deadline July 31st (click here for more information)